 5. Jackson Was in the Midst of a Divorce From His Wife, the Mother of the Children

 KETV reported that Jackson and his wife were in the middle of divorce proceedings.
 Jackson first filed for divorce in August 2019, the outlet wrote, and he was representing himself after his attorney withdrew from the case in September.
 The next court hearing was set for November 12.
-The Leavenworth County Undersheriff told Greenwich Time that Jackson had “on-again, off-again access to the children.”
+The Leavenworth County Undersheriff told The Associated Press that Jackson had “on-again, off-again access to the children.”